flexiblepower/flexiblepower.github.io/theme-setup.md

 ## Questions?

 Having a problem getting something to work or want to know why I setup something in a certain way?
-Ping me on Twitter [@mmistakes](http://twitter.com/mmistakes) or [file a GitHub Issue](https://github.com/mmistakes/so-simple-theme/issues/new).
+Ping me on Twitter [@mmistakes](http://twitter.com/mmistakes) or [file a GitHub Issue](https://github.com/mmistakes/minimal-mistakes/issues/new).
+And if you make something cool with this theme feel free to let me know.

+---

 ## License

 This theme is free and open source software, distributed under the [GNU General Public License]({{ site.url }}/LICENSE) version 2 or later.
-So feel free to to modify this theme to suit your needs.
+So feel free to use this Jekyll theme on your site without linking back to me or including a disclaimer.

-If you'd like to give me credit somewhere on your blog or tweet a shout out to [@mmistakes](https://twitter.com/mmistakes), that would be pretty sweet.

-[^1]: Used to generate absolute urls in `sitemap.xml`, `feed.xml`, and for canonical urls in `head.html`.
-Don't include a trailing `/` in your base url ie: http://mademistakes.com.
-When developing locally I suggest using `http://localhost:4000` or whatever server you're using to properly load the theme's stylesheet, scripts, and image assets.
-If you leave this variable blank all links will resolve correctly except those pointing home.
+[^1]: Used to generate absolute urls in `sitemap.xml`, `feed.xml`, and for canonical urls in `_head.html`.
+Don't include a trailing `/` in your base url ie: `http://mademistakes.com`.
+When developing locally remove or comment out this line so local .css, .js, and images are used.

+[^2]: If you're using GitHub Pages to host your site be aware that plugins are disabled.
+So you'll need to build your site locally and then manually deploy if you want to use this sweet plugin.